disclosure: we received the item mentioned in exchange for an honest review

 I’ve written before of my love of maps, atlas and globes.
 From a young age, I’ve been fascinated with all three mediums and I’m sure that’s where my love of travel stems from.
-I’ve been eager to share this love with my son from an early age and with family doted around the world it’s been a great way to show him visually where people are living in relation to ourselves in England.
+I’ve been eager to share this love with my son from an early age and with family dotted around the world it’s been a great way to show him visually where people are living in relation to ourselves in England.
 We’ve taken this learning to a whole new level thanks to the SmartGlobe Explorer AR from Oregon Scientific which arrived here recently.

-The SmartGlobe Explorer AR from Oregon Scientific has a number of different learning elements to it, along with three different age related learning levels.
+The SmartGlobe Explorer AR from Oregon Scientific has a number of different learning elements to it, along with three different age-related learning levels.
 Not only is it a globe, it opens up to reveal the solar system and earth’s core, as well as using augmented reality to bring everything to life in a different way.

 As well as the globe itself, the set comes with a Wireless Talking Smart Pen, charging lead, instructions and a pull out section focussing on the United Kingdom.

 Once you’ve charged the Wireless Talking Smart Pen (you see a red flashing light when it needs recharging) you are able to explore the Interactive Activity Panel which contains over 42 fun and educational activities and games.
-There’s over 2 and half hours of educational content included.
+There are over 2 and a half hours of educational content included.
 You can also select difficulty levels based on the age of your child, from 5-15+, making the SmartGlobe Explorer AR from Oregon Scientific something that can grow with your child and be used by different aged children within the family.

 It’s also worth knowing that by connecting the Smart Pen to your laptop via the USB cable you can keep the information it uses completely up to date (you get one year’s worth of free updates included).
 So if leaders change or there’s some interesting news from a certain country, the SmartGlobe Explorer AR from Oregon Scientific will provide children with that knowledge.

-Since this SmartGlobe has arrived, both my 7 year old son and I have been glued to it.
+Since this SmartGlobe has arrived, both my 7-year-old son and I have been glued to it.
 There are so many elements to it that I can see this being well used for years to come.
 Once the Smart Pen has been charged, turn it on, and you can adjust the volume on the side, there’s also a headphone socket if you’d prefer your child to listen to the commentary by themselves with your own headphones.
 The Smart Pen has a special storage position on the SmartGlobe stand.
 There isn’t anywhere specific to store the charging cable though, although I’ve found by wrapping it inside the pull out section, we can store it there so it doesn’t get lost.

-Using the Smart Pen is easy, and my son loves it because apparently it looks like the space shuttle.
-Turn it on, point the tip against the category you are interested in on the Interactive Panel and then point it on the relevant part of the globe to listen to all sorts of information, or even the national anthem of a specific country.
+Using the Smart Pen is easy, and my son loves it because apparently, it looks like the space shuttle.
+Turn it on, point the tip against the category you are interested in on the Interactive Panel and then point it on the relevant part of the globe to listen to all sorts of information or even the national anthem of a specific country.